 “I wanted to be a part of a professional organization that would have my back and best interest in times of need,” says Almetra Pierce, a special education teacher from Louisiana’s St. Mary Parish.

 For help around the clock and on the spot, members can visit NEA’s Great Public Schools Network (www.gpsnetwork.org).
-It’s a free professional network for NEA members where they can collaborate with other members on professional issues, search for resources to enhance lessons plans and share ideas, read educational blogs and up-to-date educational news, share opinions, explore practical tools provided by NEA and other partners, and sign up for webinars and podcasts.
+It’s a free professional network for NEA members where they can collaborate with other members on professional issues, search for resources to enhance lessons plans and share ideas, read educational blogs and up-to-date educational news, share opinions, explore practical tools provided

 There are lots of professional reasons educators are interested in early enrollment, but there are also some perks that help out in their personal lives.
 Insurance discounts, cheaper movie tickets, and coupons for stores like Target, Ann Taylor, and Best Buy are a few of the money saving offers from NEA Member Benefits (www.neamb.com).